microsoft/Kusto-Query-Language/doc/time-series-analysis.md

 | Loc 15 | 37 | 1151 | -102743.910227889 |
 | Loc 13 | 37 | 1249 | -86303.2334644601 |

-In less than two minutes, Azure Data Explorer analyzed close to 20,000 time series and detected two abnormal time series in which the read count suddenly dropped.
+In less than two minutes, close to 20,000 time series were analyzed and two abnormal time series in which the read count suddenly dropped were detected.

-These advanced capabilities combined with Azure Data Explorer fast performance supply a unique and powerful solution for time series analysis.
+These advanced capabilities combined with fast performance supply a unique and powerful solution for time series analysis.

 ## Next steps

-- Learn about [Time series anomaly detection and forecasting](./anomaly-detection.md) in Azure Data Explorer.
+- Learn about [Anomaly detection and forecasting](./anomaly-detection.md) with KQL.
-- Learn about [Machine learning capabilities](./machine-learning-clustering.md) in Azure Data Explorer.
+- Learn about [Machine learning capabilities](./machine-learning-clustering.md) with KQL.